SpaceDux/MicronAgritech-Task/README.md

 # How I completed this task (Backend)
 To do this, I decided to use **NodeJS** & **MySQL**, this reason is purely down to comfort.

-Immediately upon reading the task requirements, I knew that by storing user data, we're going to need to hash the password, so I have chosen to use **bcypt**.
+Immediately upon reading the task requirements, I knew that by storing user data, we're going to need to hash the password, so I have chosen to use **bcrypt**.

-So I started by creating a few nodejs instance "npm init -y".
+So I started by creating a new nodejs instance "npm init -y".
 Once nodejs had completed the init, I then proceeded to create the "index.js" file, this will be my main.
 In the main file, I began planning my HTTP endpoints.
 Firstly I decided to use Express as a webserver.
 In-order to use Express, I needed to install the package, and some middleware packages.
 1. Installed Express.
 1. MySQL.